-This preliminary draft Protocol follows very closely the Aircraft Protocol.
+1 This preliminary draft Protocol follows very closely the Aircraft Protocol.

 The Space Working Group established a Sub-committee in February 2001 to consider the relationship between the preliminary draft Protocol and the existing international space treaties.
-A preliminary paper prepared by Professor Paul B. Larsen, Georgetown University Law Center, qua Chairman of the Sub-committee, indicates that the Sub-committee did not identify any conflicts between the preliminary draft Protocol and the principles of law established by the public international space treaties under the auspices of the United Nations.
-These conclusions were endorsed by the Space Working Group at the Seal Beach Meetings and submitted to the United Nations Office for Outer Space Affairs with a view to their consideration by the ad hoc consultative mechanism of the United Nations Committee on the Peaceful Uses of Outer Space (U.N./COPUOS), set up by that Committee at its 44th session, held in Vienna from 6 to 15 June 2001, to review the Cape Town Convention and the preliminary draft Protocol from the point of view of their compatibility with existing international space law.
+A preliminary paper prepared by Professor Paul B. Larsen, Georgetown University Law Center, qua Chairman of the Sub-committee, indicates that the Sub-committee did not identify any conflicts between the preliminary draft Protocol and the principles of law established by the international space treaties under the auspices of the United Nations.
+These conclusions were endorsed by the Space Working Group at the Seal Beach Meetings and submitted to the United Nations Office for Outer Space Affairs with a view to their consideration by the ad hoc consultative mechanism of the United Nations Committee on the Peaceful Uses of Outer Space (U.N./COPUOS) (the "Consultative Mechanism"), set up by that Committee at its 44th session, held in Vienna from 6 to 15 June 2001, to review the Cape Town Convention and the preliminary draft Protocol from the point of view of their compatibility with existing international space law.
+We understand that following its second meeting in January of 2002, the Consultative Mechanism intends to recommend to the U.N./COPUOS a further consideration of its role relative to the preliminary draft Protocol throughout the contemplated UNIDROIT intergovernmental consultation process.

-any person; and (iii) all contractual rights held by the debtor that are secured by or associated with the space assets;

-- (b) "guarantee contract" means a contract entered into by a person as a guarantor; - (c) "guarantor" means a person who, for the purpose of assuring performance of any obligations in favour of a creditor secured by a security agreement or under an agreement, gives or issues a suretyship or demand guarantee or standby letter of credit or other form of credit insurance; - (d) "insolvency-related event" means: (i) the commencement of the insolvency proceedings; or (ii) the declared intention to suspend or actual suspension of payments by the debtor where the creditor's right to institute insolvency proceedings against the debtor or to exercise remedies under the Convention is prevented or suspended by law or State action; - (e) "primary insolvency jurisdiction" means the Contracting State in which the centre of the debtor's main interests is situated, which for this purpose shall be deemed to be the place of the debtor's statutory seat, or, if there is none, the place where the debtor is incorporated or formed, unless proved otherwise; - (f) "space assets" means: - (i) any separately identifiable object that is in space or that is on the ground but that is intended to be launched and placed in space or has been returned from space; - (ii) any separately identifiable components forming a part of the space asset or attached to or contained within the space asset; - (iii) any separately identifiable object assembled or manufactured in space; - (iv) any launch vehicle that is expendable or can be reused to transport persons or goods to and from space; and - (v) all proceeds derived from a space asset.
+- (a) "associated rights" means: (i) any permit, licence, authorisation or equivalent instrument that is granted or issued by a national or intergovernmental or other international body or authority to control, use or operate a space asset, relating to the use of orbital positions and the transmission, emission or reception of radio signals to and from a space asset, which may be transferred or assigned, to the extent permissible and assignable under the laws concerned3; (ii) all rights to payment or other performance due to a debtor by any person with respect to space assets; and (iii) all contractual rights held by the debtor that are secured by or associated with the space assets; - (b) "guarantee contract" means a contract entered into by a person as a guarantor; - (c) "guarantor" means a person who, for the purpose of assuring performance of any obligations in favour of a creditor secured by a security agreement or under an agreement, gives or issues a suretyship or demand guarantee or standby letter of credit or other form of credit insurance4; - (d) "insolvency-related event" means: (i) the commencement of the insolvency proceedings; or (ii) the declared intention to suspend or actual suspension of payments by the debtor where the creditor's right to institute insolvency proceedings against the debtor or to exercise remedies under the Convention is prevented or suspended by law or State action; - (e) "primary insolvency jurisdiction" means the Contracting State in which the centre of the debtor's main interests is situated, which for this purpose shall be deemed to be the place of the debtor's statutory seat, or, if there is none, the place where the debtor is incorporated or formed, unless proved otherwise; - (f) "space assets" means 5: